nmbpjnwwbt/downloader/README.md

 -esc=go back to display mode and clear all buffers

 WARNING!
-This program can not protect enought png files.
-Still need salt at end of file.
+Version older than from 29.8.2016 doesn't protect enought png files.

-TODO:

-Add salt at end of file.

-f-ftp request